pocin/kbc-wr-the-trading-desk/README.md

 ## Create Campaigns

-check `tdd.models.CreateCampaignSchema` for the schema which is being checked.
+check `ttdwr.models.CreateCampaignSchema` for the schema which is being checked.

 This csv template `/data/in/tables/create_campaigns.csv`
 ```